tuzig/peerbook/README.md

 > WIP: This is just a plan, nothing to use yet

-peerbook is A WebRTC signaling server with an address book for passwordless-users and their WebRTC peers.
-It's based on websockets, redis and gorilla/websocket.
+peerbook is A WebRTC signaling server with a parivate address book for passwordless-users and their WebRTC peers. peerbook is based on golang and the great code from gomodule/redigo and gorilla/websocket.

-peerbook server lets users store and retrieve a list of trusted peers, their fingerprints and any other properties the app wishes to store.
+peerbook server lets users store and retrieve a list of trusted peers. their fingerprints and any other properties the app wishes to store.
 For example, a terminal app can add a `kind` key with the values of `client` and `server` so the client can filter list and display only servers.